UCL-EO/geog0133/Install.md

 It will show something like `/nfs/.../home3/Uucfa6/ucfalew` and should end with your username.
 This is you *home* directory.

-If you have got to that point (in your home directory in a shell):
+If you have got to that point The first time you are using these notes, you should go through the items below.
+These are needed to set up the notes and various course settings.

-To install and initialise the course, type:
+1. In the Terminal (shell), type:

-    /shared/groups/jrole001/geog0111/init/init0133.sh
+        cd ~ && git clone git://github.com/UCL-EO/geog0133

-This will clone this repository and set up all files and links you need.
-Note that you only need to do this the one time.
+   This will clone this repository and set up the Python.

-This will take a few minutes to run.
-If it runs sucessfully, it should tell you to close all shells and logout for the changes to take effect.

-You can close the shell by typing

-    exit

-or got to `Control Panel -> My Server`, select the `Running` tab, and shut down and terminals (or notebooks) from there.
+2. Set up anaconda.
+In the Terminal (shell), type:

+        conda init
+        conda config --prepend envs_dirs /shared/groups/jrole001/geog0111/envs
+        echo "conda activate geog0133" >> ~/.bashrc

+    Then, open a new shell (or type `bash`) and type:

+        conda env list

+    This should now show:

+        # conda environments:
+        #
+        base                     /opt/miniconda-jhub/4.8.3
+        jhubcode                 /opt/miniconda-jhub/4.8.3/envs/jhubcode
+        geog0133              *  /shared/groups/jrole001/geog0111/envs/geog0133

+If it doesn't, type:

+         bash

-Then logout (`Logout` button), and sign in again.
+and try again.

+3. Now, set up notebook extensions by running the foillowing in shell (Terminal):

+        ~/geog0133/notebooks/bin/postBuild

+4. This should all be good to go now, but you should make sure that the new settings have taken place by stopping are restarting the notebook server.
+To do this:

+   * click on the `Control Panel` button at the top right of the notebook page.
+   * then click the big red button to stop the server
+   * next, click `start my server` to restart (you may have to also then click `launch my server`)
+   * if you are asked to choose an interface, choose `classic`, then click `start`

 You should now see the link `geog0133` in the JupyterHub browser.
 Select that link to enter the course materials, then go to `docs/notebooks` to see the practical notebooks.